django-fm/django-fm/README.md

 ----------------

 Since version 0.2.4 it's possible to register custom callback functions to do non-standard or more complicated logic after success form submission.
-Here is how you can register new callback:
+Here is how you can register new callback (should be used with `data-fm-callback="appendWithAlert"` parameter):

 ```
 $(function() {